skiff/PS4-CleanELF/README.md

 - Socket Printf

 # How to Use
-- Go to directory with the Makefile on PowerShell/Linux Shell (I have to use Linux Shell so I recommend using that)
+- Go to directory with the Makefile on Linux Shell
 - type 'make'
 - project.elf is your exectuable
 - Load with jkpatch or api of your choice